carlast22/Workshop-Mesos-Marathon/README.md

-# Workshop Mesos y Marathon
+# Workshop Mesos and Marathon
-Taller para entender la forma en la que trabaja Mesos con Marathon y su despliegue con Docker.
+Workshop for learn how Mesos and Marathon work together and their deploy with Docker.

-*Mesos* es una herramienta de clusterización de software que proporciona un aislamiento eficaz de recursos y el intercambio entre aplicaciones y frameworks.
+*Mesos* is a tool for software clusterization wich provides efficient resource isolation and sharing across distributed applications, or frameworks.
-*Marathon* es un framework para *Mesos* diseñado para lanzar aplicaciones de larga duración y ayuda en la orquestación de contenedores Docker.
+*Marathon* is a framework for *Mesos* that is designed to launch long-running applications.

-###### Algunos recursos útiles
+###### Some useful links
 [Mesos](https://mesosphere.com/)

 [Marathon](https://mesosphere.github.io/marathon/)